mirobot/mirobot-pcb/README.md

 mirobot-pcb
 ===========

-This repository contains the Eagle CAD files for the Mirobot PCB.
+This repository contains the KiCad files for the V2 Mirobot PCB.